BILL ANALYSIS

 Fast Track Healthcare Apprenticeships Act

-HR6445 (Fast Track Healthcare Apprenticeships Act) carries an AI-assessed market impact score of 5/10 with a bullish outlook for investors.
-This legislation directly affects $AMN, HCA Healthcare ($HCA), UnitedHealth Group ($UNH) and Microsoft ($MSFT) and 2 other tickers.
-The primary sectors impacted are Healthcare and Technology.
+HR6445 (Fast Track Healthcare Apprenticeships Act) has been assessed with a neutral outlook for investors.
+This legislation directly affects $CCRN.
+The primary sectors impacted are Healthcare.
 View the full bill text on Congress.gov.

 Market Sentiment